Dallas: The Television Role-Playing Game

 I did not have a large group.
 Nor did any of my friends watch Dallas.
 So while I tried to play the game several times, hoping to show my grandmother how much I appreciated her support.
 In the end, the box went into the back of the closet for decades.

 Looking back, it is remarkable that this game ever got made.
 It is easy to see why people were high on Dallas.
 It was a TV juggernaut.
-What is more difficult to see how an RPG could get made for it.
-All I can say is that in the early days of D&D and RPGs, so much seemed possible.
+What is more difficult to see is how an RPG could get made for it.

 Dragons could be slain, alien worlds would be explored and in a basement, in New Jersey, a grandmother and her grandson could struggle for control over a fictional Texas oil family.